There are many beautiful places to visit in Colombia.

 You can learn about the local desert tribe of Wayuu, visit the Faro lighthouse, navigate through boundless dunes that eventually melt into the ocean, or simply be amazed at how flora, fauna, and people survive in harsh desert conditions.

-PRACTICAL INFORMATION: To get to Punta Gallinas, you first have to travel to Riohacha, which is connected to Santa Marta, Barranquilla and Cartagena by bus.
+To get to Punta Gallinas, you first have to travel to Riohacha, which is connected to Santa Marta, Barranquilla, and Cartagena by bus.
 From there, hop on a 4WD to go all the way to Punta Gallinas.

-And if you need a break from all the workout, a 30-minutes taxi ride will take you to the gorgeous swimming hole of Pozo Azul.
-Other swimming holes are Pescaderito and those at Juan Curi.
-Make sure not to miss a walk through Parque el Gallineral, an easy 10 minutes walk from the center of San Gil.
+And if you need a break from all the workouts, a 30-minute taxi ride will take you to the gorgeous swimming hole of Pozo Azul.
+Other swimming holes are Pescaderito and Juan Curi.
+Make sure not to miss a walk through Parque el Gallineral, an easy 10-minute walk from the center of San Gil.

-PRACTICAL INFORMATION: Buses to San Gil are available from Cartagena (17 hours via Barranquilla); Bogotà (7 hours); Medellin (11 hours) and Bucaramanga (the closest airport, at about 3 hours).
+Buses to San Gil are available from Cartagena (17 hours via Barranquilla); Bogotà (7 hours); Medellin (11 hours), and Bucaramanga (the closest airport, at about 3 hours).
 There also are daily direct buses to Villa de Leyva.

 If you are considering visiting San Gil, make sure to read my post An Excellent Guide To San Gil, Colombia.